 - Color figures are published free of charge to the author.
 However, as there are additional costs to print color, it is asked that the author use color figures only when necessary to improve the clarity of the figure.

 - Digital figures are required.
-Digital figures must have a resolution of at least 300 dpi (dots per inch) and be submitted in a TIF format or EPS format with embedded fonts.
+Digital figures must have a resolution of at least 300 dpi (dots per inch) and be submitted in a TIF or EPS format with embedded fonts.

 - We recommend the following tips for the best possible reproduction: